The evolution of hair and beards

 Embracing the beard

 There is always a period when a man with a beard shaves it off.
 This period does not last.
 He returns headlong to his beard.

 – Jean Cocteau

-For International Men’s Day 2019 on 19th November and in line with “No-Shave November”, we have a closer look at the male beard…
+For International Men’s Day and in line with “No-Shave November”, we have a closer look at the male beard…

-What about the male beard?
+But what about the male beard?
 Having facial hair could have been an advantage for camouflaging during hunting.
 Beards break up the outline of the head and face, and may allow for blending in much more with the surrounding area.
-Beards could also represent a structural protection for the vulnerable neck and face areas during intraspecies fights for dominance, as observed for male lions (Blanchard, 2009).
+Beards could also represent a structural protection for the vulnerable neck and face areas during intra-species fights for dominance, as observed for male lions (Blanchard, 2009).

 Another evolutionary explanation for the existence of beards could be the signalling of age and sexual maturity.
 A long beard indicates good fitness and long survival, which in turn would make the man more desirable as a partner (Zahavi and Zahavi, 1997).